About the Series

 Kennedy Library Forums are a series of public affairs programs offered by the John F. Kennedy Presidential Library and Museum to foster public discussion on a diverse range of historical, political and cultural topics reflecting the legacy of President and Mrs. Kennedy's White House years.
-They are conducted as conversations rather than lectures.

 Civil Rights: Then and Now - December 10, 2009